futuredapp/Engineering-Handbook/docs/teams/fullstack/deployment/00_deployment.md

 ### Tagging

 We tag Docker images with the git commit SHA so every deployed version is traceable back to a specific commit.
-For production releases, we may also add a semantic version tag (e.g., `v1.2.3`).
+In template-based projects the matching semantic version tag (e.g., `v1.2.3`) is created automatically on merge to `main` — see [Releases & Versioning](../development/00_git_flow.md#releases-versioning).

 ### Container Registry